 (Black knapweed; Hardheads).
 An English wildflower, this is a tough and hardy perennial that is loved by bees and butterflies.
 Clumps of slightly rough green leaves, and in summer upright, stiff stems carry bobble-like brown orbs which burst open at the top to reveal vibrant purply-pinkish flowers with feathery petals stretched outwards to 5cm across.
 Full sun to part shade, probably does best in average (not rich) soil and good drainage.
-60-90cm H x 40cm W. 1 litre pot.
+Flowering height 60-90cm x 30-40cm wide.
+1 litre pot.